everypinio/hardpy/docs/examples/db_in_ram.md

 ## windows

-### ram disc creation
+### virtual hard disk creation

-You need to create a ram disk on which the database will be saved.
+You need to create a virtual hard disk on which the database will be saved.

 - Open the command prompt using `Win+R`, type `diskmgmt.msc`, and press `Enter`.
 - Click Action > Create Virtual Hard Disk.